Theoretical chemistry and modeling

 Organization

-This course offers teaching that is partly pooled as part of the French Theoretical Chemistry Network (RFCT), with contributors from various university centers in the South-West Pole: Université Paul Sabatier Toulouse 3; Université de Bordeaux; Université de Pau et des Pays de l'Adour.
+This program offers courses that are partly shared within the French Network for Theoretical Chemistry (RFCT) with lecturers from various universities in the South-West Cluster: Paul Sabatier University Toulouse 3; University of Bordeaux; University of Pau and Pays de l'Adour.

-• M1 internship: Compulsory internship of at least 2 months
+• M1 internship: Mandatory internship lasting at least two months

-• M2 Internship: Mandatory internship of at least 5 months
+• M2 internship: Mandatory internship lasting at least 5 months

 TARGET AUDIENCE

-For direct entry into Master 2, you should ideally have completed a Master 1 in chemistry or physical and chemical sciences, with a strong component in theoretical chemistry and modeling.
+For direct entry into the second year of the master's program, you should ideally have completed a first-year master's degree in chemistry or physical and chemical sciences, with a strong focus on theoretical chemistry and modeling.

-• Prerequisites : This course is aimed primarily at students with a general bachelor's degree in chemistry, physics or chemistry.
-Students with a general bachelor's degree in science can apply by submitting an application file.
+• Prerequisites: this program is primarily intended for students with a bachelor's degree in physical chemistry or chemistry.
+Students with a bachelor's degree in science may apply by submitting an application.

-• Recommended prerequisites: a degree in chemistry, physics or engineering.
+• Recommended prerequisites: Bachelor's degree with a major in physical chemistry or chemistry.

-• Further studies in France: PhD D. programs, most often in the field of chemical modeling (quantum chemistry, molecular or solid modeling and dynamics, theoretical physical chemistry, etc.).
-Numerous opportunities for doctoral studies are available both in France and abroad
+• Continuing studies in France: PhD, most often in the field of chemical modeling (quantum chemistry, molecular or solid modeling and dynamics, theoretical physical chemistry, etc.).
+There are many opportunities to pursue a doctorate in France, but also abroad.

-• Further study abroad : PhD In the field of chemical modeling (quantum chemistry, molecular or solid modeling and dynamics, theoretical physical chemistry, etc.).
+• Further studies abroad: PhD, most often in the field of modeling in chemistry (quantum chemistry, molecular or solid modeling and dynamics, theoretical physical chemistry, etc.)

-• Career opportunities: Modeling and simulation (design, research and development engineer, chemical engineer in molecular modeling, etc.) / Other careers open to graduates of this course: programmer analyst, software developer.
+• Career opportunities: Modeling and simulation (research and development engineer, chemical engineer specializing in molecular modeling, etc.) / Other careers available to graduates of this program: programmer analyst, software developer